www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/compatibility-portability-and-adaptability/2021-03-08-create-minimal-java-grammar.md

 * [x] Only allow foreign code import like the Java standard library in Java legacy code with some exceptions to the Java standard library like `java.util.List`.
 Currently, only Java standard library imports are blocked.
 * [x] Let all source code comply with this Java subset grammar.
 # Tasks For Future Tickets
+* [ ] Check via Java-Parser the usage of standard library things, that do not require an import.
+  Some of these need to be disallowed as well, as the existing does not support looking up things in Java's classpath.
 * [ ] Remove direct usage of Path (because resolve method allows resolving absolute paths), Files (because changing the backend does not seem to be viable) and similar in the future.
 * [ ] Make main part GPL compliant and only extensions non GPL compliant.
 # Quotes